6 Three Parameters: Causal

 No

 Starred values were not observed in the experiment.
-That is, Person 10 received the treatment at, afterwards, had a value of 5 for her attitude toward immigration.
-We don’t know, we can’t know, what her attitude would have been if she had received control instead.
-But, with the tools of inference, we can estimate what that value would have been if she has, in fact, received control.
+That is, Person 10 received the treatment and, afterwards, had a value of 5 for her attitude toward immigration.
+We don’t know — we can’t know — what her attitude would have been if she had received control instead.
+But, with the tools of inference, we can estimate what that value would have been if she had, in fact, received control.

 A Preceptor Table is the smallest possible table with rows and columns such that, if there is no missing data, all our questions are easy to answer.
-To answer questions — like “What is the average treatment effect, of exposing people to Spanish-speakers, on their attitudes toward immigration?” or “What is the largest causal effect which still has a 1 in 10 chance of occurring?” — we need a row for every individual.
+To answer questions about the average treatment effect, of exposing people to Spanish-speakers, on their attitudes toward immigration, we need a row for every adult in Chicago in 2024.

 Recall the discussion from Chapter 1.
 Enos (2014) randomly placed Spanish-speaking confederates on nine train platforms around Boston, Massachusetts.
 The data that we want to analyze consists of the attitude toward immigration after the experiment is complete (att_end) and the exposure to Spanish-speakers (treatment) of each individual on these train platforms.